layzhi/justForJeff/README.md

 # justForJeff

 Running on your local computer.
-(For Intellij Users only)
+(For Intellij Users only) FEED ticket for other methods
 1. Clone the repo
 2. Open the repo in Intellij
 3. Open Main.java
 4. Press the green play button (Run Main.java)
 5. Pray that it runs

+GET localhost:8080/resource
+Will return all of the data current in the DB

+PUT localhost:8080/resource/data
+Will update the person with the specific id

+DELETE localhost:8080/resource/data/<id>
+Will delete the id specified

 Describe the following concepts and how you would approach the solution.